urunc-dev/urunc/docs/tutorials/existing-container-linux.md

 booting a full Linux virtual machine, a proper rootfs must be provided.
 There are three main ways to do this:

-1. Using directly the rootfs of the container's image (requires devmapper or 9pfs).
+1. Using directly the rootfs of the container's image (requires either a block based snapshotter or 9pfs/Virtiofs).
 2. Creating a block image out of a container's image rootfs.
 3. Creating a initrd.